Mimmy Gondwe

-Mimmy Martha Gondwe (born 7 February 1977) is a South African politician serving as the Deputy Minister of Higher Education since 2024.
+Mimmy Martha Gondwe (born 7 February 1977) is a South African politician who has been a Member of the National Assembly of South Africa since 2019.
+She served as the Deputy Minister of Higher Education from 2024 until 2026.
 A member of the Democratic Alliance, Gondwe was Shadow Deputy Minister of State Security from 2019 to 2020, the Shadow Deputy Minister of Public Service and Administration between 2020 and 2023, and the Shadow Minister of Public Enterprises from 2023 until 2024.
-She has been a Member of Parliament (MP) in the National Assembly since May 2019.

 Education

 Gondwe holds a Bachelor of Arts in Political Philosophy from the University of Cape Town, a Bachelor of Laws from Rhodes University; a Masters of Laws in Mercantile Law as well as a Doctorate of Laws in Mercantile Law from the University of Stellenbosch.

 Whilst studying towards her PhD at the University of Stellenbosch, Gondwe was awarded a number of scholarships and grants in recognition of her academic achievements.
 These scholarships and grants included the Fulbright Scholarship, Andrew Mellon Foundation Scholarship, Baden Württemberg Scholarship and the NRF Thuthuka Research Grant.

 Gondwe also completed her articles at Webber Wentzel, Cape Town.